This article was reviewed and updated on August 11, 2020

 Cons of Balloon Mortgages

 - Refinancing difficulty: Again, uncertainty about the future plays a big role in a balloon mortgage.
 Though you may plan on refinancing, you don’t know if rates will go up significantly.
 And you don’t know that you’ll be qualified to refinance when the time comes.
 Also, the value of your home may depreciate and a lender may not be willing to refinance a home with negative equity.
-In fact, that’s what’s partially to blame for so many foreclosures during the recent financial crisis.
+In fact, that’s what’s partially to blame for so many foreclosures during the 2008 financial crisis.

 - Flipping challenges: If you’ve obtained a balloon mortgage with the goal of flipping an investment property, your ability to make the final balloon payment may be hindered by a number of factors, such as construction delays, unexpected repairs, or a change in market conditions.